 Dr. Amanda (Mandy) Brosnahan came to CSP in 2013 and is the Dean of the College of Health and Science and a Professor of Biology.
 She currently co-runs a research program with Dr. Taylor Mach.

 Throughout her time as a graduate student and as a post-doc, Dr. B. spent time pursuing her passion for teaching.
 She quickly realized as a graduate student that she loved helping others make connections within the complicated concepts of biology.
 She opted to spend her life helping students see how crazy and amazing the complicated parts of science are, with the hope that they can then go on and do the same in society.

-- PharmacoNeuroImmunology Post-Doctoral Research Fellow, University of Minnesota, 2010-2013
+- PharmacoNeuroImmunology Post-doctoral Research Fellow, Department of Veterinary and Biomedical Sciences, University of Minnesota

 - Ph.D.
 Microbiology, Immunology, and Cancer Biology, University of Minnesota

 Email: [email protected]

 Office: Science 101